Are you longing to explore the sunny side of the Alps? If you’re one of the lucky few jetting off to this hidden gem, you’ve come to the right place…

 4. Sip Wines of the Alpine Kind

 South Tyrol, known by many as the “land of wines”, could also be known for elevating winemaking into an art form.
 Over the last 3,000 years, South Tyrol’s wine artisans perfected practices to help vines flourish on the mountainsides.
-Arbored vineyards now tumble along sun-kissed slopes producing award-winning wine and scenery ripe for a Monet masterpiece.
+Arbored vineyards now tumble along sun-kissed slopes producing award-winning wine and scenery that would make Monet blush.

 Gewürztraminer, originally from Tramin, a sleepy wine village in southern South Tyrol, is an aromatic and expressive white wine unlike any other.
 Be sure to try a glass or bottle of Gewürztraminer from the “Queen of Gewürztraminer”, Elena Walch.
 It is one you will remember.